 Although mounting signals on catenary support structures is commonplace in electrified territory, this is a very specific installation.
-One of only two places I am aware of this type of installation is on the north side of the Wilmington DE Amtrak station.
-These two pedestal signals are the first two signals out of the station heading north on the corridor.
+One of only two places I am aware of this type of installation is on the north side of the Wilmington DE Amtrak station, and in the Baltimore station/B&P Tunnel area.
+These two pedestal signals shown below are the first two signals out of the Wilmington station heading north on the corridor.
 The signals are mounted on top of a short 18 or 24 inch long mast, similar to other signals that are mounted on signal bridges.

 Other Mounting Options

 These alert/attention signals are at the entrance to the tunnel on the Buffalo NY light rail system so that drivers of cars don't go down the trolley tracks.
 They are mounted to the catenary pole using Unistrut brackets.

 Again in Buffalo, we see a yard signal placed on a short mast with a standard cement and cast signal base.

 I love trains and I love signals.
 I am not an expert.

 Please Note: Since the main focus of my two websites is railroad signals, the railfan guides are oriented towards the signal fan being able to locate them.
 For those of you into the modeling aspect of our hobby, my indexa page has a list of almost everything railroad oriented I can think of to provide you with at least a few pictures to help you detail your pike.

 If this is a railfan page, every effort has been made to make sure that the information contained on this map and in this railfan guide is correct.
 Once in a while, an error may creep in..... :-)